MichaelZalla/StartupSass/README.md

 ### Sass Framework Reference

-##### Configuration
+#### Configuration

-The `config` module defines a number of global Sass variables for controlling some basic attributes of your page, including the maximum width of your content on large screens, and the base typographic point sizes for large and small screens.
+The `config` module defines a number of global Sass variables for controlling some basic attributes of your page, including the maximum width of your content (for large screens), and the base typographic point sizes for large and small screens.

 The module is located at `src/scss/modules/_config.scss`.
 You can extend this module with your own project-specific variables.

-##### Fonts
+#### Fonts

 Default font definitions are written inside of the `fonts` module.
-Writing definitions is simplified with the `fontface` Sass
+Writing definitions is simplified with the `fontface` Sass mixin (included):
-mixin:

 ```Sass
 @mixin fontface($family, $source,